 Over the years, I’ve also participated in numerous other online trainings from leaders in the functional medicine community and have attended Institute for Functional Medicine (IFM) conferences (conference themes: Hormones and Autoimmunity).

-I’m the #1 best selling author of The Essential Thyroid Cookbook: Over 100 Nourishing Recipes for Eating Well with Hypothyroidism and Hashimoto’s and have written for various publications, blogs, and online magazines, including Huffington Post, MindBodyGreen, Dr. Frank Lipman’s BeWell blog, Dr. Susan Blum’s blog, and Experience Life magazine and have contributed to articles in Self and Shape magazines.
+I’m the #1 best selling author of The Essential Thyroid Cookbook: Over 100 Nourishing Recipes for Thriving with Hypothyroidism and Hashimoto’s and have written for various publications, blogs, and online magazines, including Huffington Post, MindBodyGreen, Dr. Frank Lipman’s BeWell blog, Dr. Susan Blum’s blog, and Experience Life magazine and have contributed to articles in Self and Shape magazines.

 I was also quoted in Oprah’s O Magazine about thyroid nutrition.

 There’s no doubt that holistic/functional healthcare has gone mainstream.
 It’s not a trend, but a movement that’s steamrolling conventional medical practice.
 I’m proud to be a part of this revolution.